tedburke/BioEM/notes.md

 x=y
 \end{align}

-So are these:
+So is this one:

 \begin{equation}
 x=y
 \end{equation}

-This one uses the markdown dollars convention:
+This one uses markdown's double dollars marks:

 (@blah) $$y = mx + c$$